-The Internal Audit is an independent function and is subordinated to the Supervisory Board.
 The Head of Internal Audit is directly subordinated administratively to the CEO and functionally - to the Supervisory Board.
 She has direct and unrestricted access to the Management Board and the Supervisory Board of ERGO and all branches and subsidiaries.
 As a service provider for the company she is independent from all other functions of the company.